Best lighting for indoor cannabis growing

-Indoor weed growing lighting methods have been changing lately do to technological developments and discoveries of how different light spectrums are used my cannabis plants.
+Grow lights for indoor marijuana growing have been changing lately due to technological developments in lighting and due to discoveries of how different light spectrums are used by cannabis plants.

-But to start, lets take a look at the old standby lights that still many growers use – perhaps because its easier to use what you know than contemplate change.
+We’ll look at these newer grow lights for indoor marijuana in a minute.
+But to start, let’s take a look at the old standby lights that still many growers use – perhaps because its easier to use what you know than to contemplate change.

-Most indoor growing gardens used to use High Intensity Discharge (HID) lamps.
+Most indoor marijuana growing gardens used to use High Intensity Discharge (HID) lamps.
 The two types most commonly used were Metal Halide (MH) which produce an abundance of light in the blue spectrum promoting plant growth.
-The other is High Pressure Sodium (HPS) which emit an orange-red glow triggering hormones in plants to increase flowering/budding in plants.

 That not to say that HID lights, if used properly won’t deliver great results.
 They most certainly will.
 But when you figure in the factors of cost and safety, the newly developed fluorescent grow lights as well as the most recent kid on the block, LED lights, have clear advantages.